Royal6969/pizza-delivery-app/README.md

 getServerSideProps is similar to getStaticProps, but the difference is that getServerSideProps is run on every request instead of on build time.

-## 📚 To learn more Next.js basic concepts ...
+👨‍🏫 To learn more Next.js basic concepts: https://nextjs.org/learn/foundations/about-nextjs?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=next-website
-https://nextjs.org/learn/foundations/about-nextjs?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=next-website

 https://nextjs.org/docs/basic-features/pages